-Every Plant Manager wants to know the efficiency and productivity of his plant.
+Every plant manager wants to track the Efficiency, Productivity, Performance, and Quality of his plant.
 He also needs insight into what is being produced in the plant and whether there are any shortages or backlogs based on the current production schedule.
 Plant Managers need data on the direct and indirect labor being charged against the products they are making and how that translates into the plant’s operational efficiency.
 Having a view not only of the plants finished goods, but also of Work-In-Process (WIP) is critical to their success.